Ket3r/script-server-wiki/Server-configuration.md

 ### `title`
-Custom web page title shown to a user
+Custom web page title is shown to a user

 _Default_: Script Server
 _Type_: string